 This weekend, I had to break the news to my poor house: after our six long years together, I have been secretly working on other homes.

 Not often, of course — I’m still totally into my house.
 It just, you know, breaks up the monotony of patching and painting all the new molding around the windows a little.
-Or maybe it was that I wanted to see if this guy I know could use a paint brush without it looking like a crime scene from Dexter (spoiler: he can’t, but it was also really funny).*
+Or maybe it was that I wanted to see if this guy I know could use a paint brush without it looking like a murder scene from Dexter (spoiler: he can’t, but it was also really funny).*

 How I found myself in this (literal) mess was that I woke up, poured myself some coffee, and casually texted/offered to help on Saturday morning.
 A word of warning: there is often a difference in the response you’ll get based on when you offer this kind of help.
 If the project hasn’t started yet, and you’re not really willing to actually help, you have a much better chance of the other person responding with something along the lines of, “actually, thanks, but I think I’ve got this.”